Feature Upvote is a good tool for gathering customer feedback. But FeedBear does everything that it does, and far more, for a lower price tag.

 That’s 99 dollars per month for each feedback board, with unlimited contributors and team members, and a custom domain.

-That also includes unlimited contributors, team members and features.
+That also includes unlimited contributors, up to 3 team members and all features (except for SSO and privacy features).

 So FeedBear gives you unlimited feedback boards, a roadmap tool, a changelog, a site widget, and much more - for 40% less than Feature Upvote charges you for one feedback board.